erincodes/handy-commands/7-command-line.md

 ## `cd ~`

-- Navigates you to the root directory
+- "Change directory" to the root
 - Helpful if you get buried and need to back out or start over to orient yourself

 ## `clear`